Brightify/Cuckoo/README.md

 - `UInt32`
 - `UInt64`

-Matchers for `Array`, `Dictionary`, and `Set` are automatically synthesised as long as the type of the element conforms to `Matchable`.
+Matchers for `Array`, `Dictionary`, and `Set` are automatically synthesized as long as the type of the element conforms to `Matchable`.

 #### B) Custom matchers
 If Cuckoo doesn't know the type you are trying to compare, you have to write your own method `equal(to:)` using a `ParameterMatcher`.
 Add this method to your test file: